Blizzard to bury Northeast in feet of snow

 During the day on Monday, a very heavy band of snow and wind will settle on top of Long Island, coastal Connecticut, New York City, New Jersey, the lower Hudson Valley and eastern Pennsylvania.
 The band will be energized by a long fetch of east to northeast winds funneling moisture into a sub-freezing air mass.

-This band will produce snow rates of 1-3 inches per hour, white-out conditions and gusts up to 55 mph.
+This band will produce snow rates of 1 to 3 inches per hour, white-out conditions and gusts up to 55 mph.
 The National Weather Service in Long Island says this may prompt them to issue a blizzard warning.
 The heavy band itself could last for eight hours or more.

 As time goes by, the snow will spread north into New England, reaching Hartford, Providence and Boston during the late morning and afternoon.
 The snow will fall heavily at times through the evening.
 From eastern Long Island to southeast New England, winds will gust over 60 mph, with Cape Cod possibly seeing gusts of 75 mph.